Tasneem Alaqzam, MD

-Bio: Devin was born in Blue Springs, Missouri, to a set of hardworking parents who eventually put each other through nursing school.
-He did a lot of growing up in California where he lived from 3-14 years old.
-His family moved 10 times during his childhood, eventually moving back to Blue Springs.
-Although adventurous, he desired to set down more permanent roots- should the Lord will it.
-It was there he grew up (though some contest that that ever actually happened) and attended South High.
-He was recruited to play football at Drake University in Des Moines, Iowa, as an outside linebacker.
-It was there he met his future wife, Melissa, who he married between graduation and matriculation to medical school at what was then UHS (University of Health Sciences) - the Osteopathic School in Kansas City.
-They had two children before graduation.
-He was a late interview for the best family med residency in the country due to the fact his wife had an HPSP military scholarship that rarely allowed deferrals to civilian programs.
-Luckily, having been deferred, the Penny couple was graciously accepted to Via Christi where they completed their residency training in 2010.
-For the next five years, they worked at Eglin AFB in Florida where Melissa served.
-Devin worked alongside his wife, teaching in the residency program as a civilian contractor.
+Bio: I was born in Blue Springs, Missouri, to a set of hardworking parents who eventually put each other through nursing school.
+I spent years 3 – 14 in California, moving 10 times and eventually settling back to Blue Springs, where I feel like I did a lot of my growing up (though some argue that never actually happened).
+I was recruited to play football at Drake University in Des Moines, Iowa, as an outside linebacker.
+It was there I met my future wife, Melissa, and we got married just before starting medical school at what was then the UHS (University of Health Sciences) - the osteopathic school in Kansas City.
+We had two children before graduation.
+Melissa managed a deferment on her HPSP military scholarship, allowing us both to interview for the best Family Medicine program in the country.
+We were gracious accepted to Via Christi where we completed our residency training in 2010.
+For the next five years, we worked at Eglin AFB in Florida – Melissa as Active Duty and myself also teaching in the residency program as a civilian contractor.

-They looked for a final home following payback time both in and out of the country, feeling particularly drawn to the Spanish speaking population.
-After many trips to places both within the United States, as well as Guatemala, Ecuador and speaking with programs in KC and Honduras, the Pennys felt their hearts drawn to the population of south Wichita.
+After that we looked for a final home both in and out of the country, feeling particularly drawn to the Spanish speaking population.
+After many trips to places both within the United States, as well as Guatemala, Ecuador, and Honduras, we felt our hearts drawn to the population of south Wichita.
 It is considered a "medical desert" and is at least 50 percent Spanish-speaking.
-His heart found kindred spirits in the medical team ministering in south Wichita who moved their families to the impoverished area to live out the Gospel... "what you have done for the least of these, you have done for me."
+We found kindred spirits in the medical team ministering in south Wichita who moved their families to the impoverished area to live out the Gospel...
+"What you have done for the least of these, you have done for me."

 Why Via Christi?
-This is one of a limited number of programs in the country that offer such a broad training base making options for work or ministry open to any family medicine practice.
-What continues to strike me about the program is, despite it's large size, no other program I have visited had the depth of fellowship and community support from fellow residents and faculty.
-The culture is deliberate and the love is real.
+This is one of a limited number of programs in the country that offers such a broad training base making options for work or ministry open to any family medicine practice.
+What continues to strike me about the program is, despite its large size, no other program I have visited had the depth of fellowship and community support from residents and faculty.
+The culture is deliberate, and the love is real.
 I desire authenticity and that is what I find.

-Passions/hobbies: If I do it.. .chances are I am passionate about it.
-Playing sports (not watching); being active with my wife and family; worship (I play guitar... not very well); video Editing; theater; Board Games (Catan, Ticket-to-Ride, Shadows over Camelot, Coup...); Rock band (the game)
+Passions: If I do it, chances are I am passionate about it.
+Playing sports (not watching); being active with my wife and family; worship (I play guitar... not very well); video editing; theater; board games (Catan, Ticket-to-Ride, Shadows over Camelot, Coup...); Dance Central and Rock band (the game… and the faculty band)

-Favorite books?
-The Gospel of Marc; Enders Game; The Space trilogy (C.S.Lewis)... really anything by C.S.
-Lewis; Andromeda strain; State of fear (Michael Crichton)... ok anything by Michael Crichton as well
+Favorite Books?
+The Gospel of Mark; Enders Game; The Space Trilogy (C.S.Lewis)... really anything by C.S.
+Lewis; Andromeda strain; State of Fear (Michael Crichton)... ok, anything by Michael Crichton as well.

--1 john 3:16-18 "This is how we know what love is, Jesus Christ laid down his life for us and we ought to lay down our lives for our brothers.
-If anyone has material possession and sees his brother in need and dose not take pitty on him, how can the love of God be in him.
-Dear children, let us not love with words and tongue but with actions and in truth"
+1 John 3:16-18 "This is how we know what love is, Jesus Christ laid down his life for us and we ought to lay down our lives for our brothers.
+If anyone has material possession and sees his brother in need and does not take pity on him, how can the love of God be in him?
+Dear children, let us not love with words and tongue but with actions and in truth."

--Philipians 2:3 "do nothing out of selfish ambition or vain conceit, but in humility consider others better than yourself."
+Philippians 2:3 "Do nothing out of selfish ambition or vain conceit, but in humility consider others better than yourself."

 Undergraduate: Drake University